-- The Notice of Proposal or Refusal To Take Action form must indicate that the IEP Team met to review the current IEP. - A new IEP must be written before the Duration Date (ending date) to ensure compliance.
+- o The IEP signature page will be amended and the signature date must be manually entered in the Annual Review Date field in the student's folder. - O The Notice of Proposal or Refusal To Take Action form must indicate that the IEP Team met to review the current IEP. - o A new IEP must be written before the DURATION DATE (ending date) to ensure compliance.